Is Hemp Oil The Same As CBD Oil

 Hemp Oil (Hemp Seed Oil)

 Low cannabinoid profile

 Offers several benefits (sleep, stress, discomfort, etc.)

-And they also have their similarities: they’re non-intoxicating, can be used topically or internally, offer wholesome benefits, and are oils.
-That’s hemp oil vs. cbd oil in a nutshell.
+And they also have their similarities: they’re non-intoxicating oils that can be used topically or internally and offer wholesome benefits.

 What Does Hemp Oil Do?

-There are several beneficial applications for hemp oil because of all the nutrients it contains, including
+There are several benefits of hemp oil because of all the nutrients it contains, including

 - Omega-3 and -6 fatty acids